agill17/s3-operator/README.md

 - [x] Delete IAM user
 - [x] Create/Recreate/Update secret which contains IAM user credentials ( `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`)
 - [x] Get new fresh pair of access keys by deleting kubernetes secret

+### TODO
+- Remove `status.phase` as a way to track reconcile, it adds un-necessary and redundant checks whether a reconcile is needed